For ecommerce brands, digital experience has become a vital differentiator and a key driver for competitive advantage.

 At the same time, according to Forrester, improving digital experience through better UX can increase overall ecommerce conversion rates by 400%.

-Research shows it’s usability bugs that stand continually in danger of increasing cart abandonment in the short term, and driving your customers permanently away in the long term.
+Research shows it’s usability issues that stand continually in danger of increasing cart abandonment in the short term, and driving your customers permanently away in the long term.

 Usability testing: a key part of your website testing strategy